LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 Logtalk when compiling source files (for a full description of these flags, consult the `Writing, Running, and Debugging Logtalk Programs` section of the User Manual).
 The default compiler flag settings are appropriated for the development (not the deployment) of applications.
+Check the example settings on the `settings-sample.lgt` for suggestions.

 You may customize the Logtalk compiler flags and add your own library paths by copy or renaming the `settings-sample.lgt` file in your Logtalk user folder